PatGendre/oai-openedition/docs/source/qdc.rst

 Available for OpenEdition Journals, for ``issue`` documents only (see :ref:`type`).

-.. note :: Only covers part of the issues.
+.. note :: Only covers a small part of journal issues.

 Elements ``dcterms:bibliographicalCitation.issue`` and ``dcterms:bibliographicalCitation.volume`` provides the issue number ans the volume number.